mritogether/mritogether.github.io/registration.md

 To access Gather.Town **[click here](https://app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**, sign-up or sign-in, and enter the password that was sent to you in a separate email.
 Contact [mritogether@esmrmb.org](mailto:mritogether@esmrmb.org) if you have not received the password **until 4 December**.

 To join the sessions, head on to the ***"Talks"* hall in Gather.Town**, from where you will be redirected to the **CrowdCast** platform on which the live talks take place *(you need to sign-up or sign-in to this platform separately when you land there)*.
-Alternatively, you can view the live stream of the sessions with [**auto-generated captions on YouTube**](//youtube.com/playlist?list=PLeDygc8TN_J6h3RbDDVPW5oTJzRBVg7BQ)
+Alternatively, you can view the live stream of the sessions with [**auto-generated captions on YouTube**](//youtube.com/playlist?list=PLeDygc8TN_J6h3RbDDVPW5oTJzRBVg7BQ).

+Recordings will be immediately available after each session, on CrowdCast and on YouTube.

 ### Notes
 * the YouTube stream is a one-way communication channel and you will not be able to ask questions or participate in the discussion there.